PriFi: Low-Latency Anonymity for Organizational Networks: Introduction

+Local-area networks (LANs and WLANs) deployed in organizational networks are vulnerable to eavesdropping attacks.
+Sensitive traffic is usually encrypted, but metadata such as \emph{who is communicating} and the communication patterns remain visible.
+Such metadata enable an eavesdropper to identify and track users passively~\citep{franklin2006passive,xu2016device}, to infer contents and endpoints~\citep{wang2013improved,cai2012touching,gong2010fingerprinting,panchenko2011website,dubin2017know,schuster2017beauty,chang2008inferring,white2011phonotactic}, and potentially to perform targeted attacks on high-value devices and users.
+Eavesdropping attacks can be performed by a single compromised endpoint or malicious user.
+This is particularly worrisome when the users are loosely trusted, or when the organizational network is deployed in an adverse environment.
+For example, the International Committee of the Red Cross (ICRC) has strong privacy and security needs regarding their communications: a previous study confirms that its ``staff and beneficiaries need to communicate in a multitude of adverse environments that are often susceptible to eavesdropping, to physical attacks on the infrastructure, and to coercion of the personnel''~\citep{le2018enforcing}.

-Anonymous communication networks (ACNs) are tools designed to conceal the communicating entities; however, most ACNs are typically designed for the Internet and translate poorly to the LAN setting.
-Most ACNs rely on mix-networks or onion-routing, and a common drawback is that their security relies on routing the traffic through a set of servers on the Internet~\citep{dingledine2004tor,piotrowska2017loopix,chen2015hornet,chen2018taranet,kwon2017atom}.
-First, this implies that in the context of an organization, traffic whose destination is the local organizational services needs to be routed over the Internet before coming back to the organization.
-More importantly, to minimize the risks of coercion and collusion, those servers are typically spread across different jurisdictions, and hence those designs introduce an important latency overhead.
+To protect against eavesdropping in LANs, few solutions exist today.
+Anonymous communication networks (ACNs) are designed to conceal the communicating entities; however, most ACNs are designed for the Internet and translate poorly to the LAN setting.
+Most ACNs rely on mix-networks or onion-routing, a common drawback of which is that their security relies on routing the traffic through a series of servers distributed around the Internet~\citep{dingledine2004tor,piotrowska2017loopix,chen2015hornet,chen2018taranet,kwon2017atom}.
+First, this implies that internal communications in the organization's network would need to be routed over the Internet.
+More importantly, to minimize the risks of coercion and collusion, these servers are typically spread across different jurisdictions, hence these designs introduce significant latency overhead.

-Dining-Cryptographer's networks (DC-nets)~\citep{chaum1988dining} are an anonymization primitive which is attractive latency-wise, since their security relies on information coding and not on sequential operations done by different servers, and anonymity can in theory be achieved without costly server-to-server communication.
-This theoretical appeal has not been achieved in practice however, and previous DC-net systems such as Dissent~\citep{corrigan2010dissent}, Dissent in Numbers~\citep{wolinsky2012dissent}, and Verdict~\citep{corrigan2013verdict} still use costly server-to-server communication, achieving latencies in the order of seconds~\citep{wolinsky2012dissent}, and notably route user's traffic through the servers.
+Dining Cryptographers networks (DC-nets)~\citep{chaum1988dining} are an anonymization primitive that could be attractive in terms of latency in some contexts, as their security relies on information coding and not on sequential operations done by different servers.
+In theory, therefore, anonymity can be achieved without high-latency server-to-server communication.
+This theoretical appeal has not been achieved in practice, however.
+Previous DC-net systems such as Dissent~\citep{corrigan2010dissent}, Dissent in Numbers~\citep{wolinsky2012dissent}, and Verdict~\citep{corrigan2013verdict} still use costly server-to-server communication, thus imposing latencies in the order of seconds~\citep{wolinsky2012dissent}, and notably routing users' traffic through all of the servers.